 Mulberry trees

 Talk about jack of all trades!
-Mulberry trees are most famous for providing sweet and juicy fruits and berries AND it contains tender and juicy edible leaves as well.
-They also provide a sweet load of protein.
+Mulberry trees are most famous for providing sweet and juicy fruits and berries AND it contains tender and juicy edible tree leaves you can eat, as well.

 Mulberry tree leaves are most delicious and tender when young.
 Harvest it during spring and enjoy the leaves in salads, soups, and pies.
 When harvested at maturity, the leaves can lose their delicious taste and may even become toxic to consume.